selendra/selendra-wiki/selendra-wiki/translated_docs/es-ES/learn-identity.md

 Copy the preimage hash.
 In the above image, that's `0x90a1b2f648fc4eaff4f236b9af9ead77c89ecac953225c5fafb069d27b7131b7`.
 Submit the preimage by signing a transaction.

 Next, select "Submit Proposal" and enter the previously copied preimage hash.
-The `locked balance` field needs to be at least 10 KSM.
-You can find out the minimum by querying the chain state under [Chain State](https://polkadot.js.org/apps/#/chainstate) -> Constants -> democracy -> minimumDeposit.
+The `locked balance` field needs to be at least 10 SEL.
+You can find out the minimum by querying the chain state under [Chain State](https://portal.selendra.org/#/chainstate) -> Constants -> democracy -> minimumDeposit.

 ![Submitting a proposal](assets/identity/13.jpg)